 How comfortable would you be walking across the Granville Bridge...

-Figure 4.
-Level of comfort walking across the Granville Bridge, as reported by the 96% of survey responses from people who reported they sometimes travel by walking.
+Figure 4: Level of comfort walking across the Granville Bridge, from people who reported they sometimes travel by walking (96% of respondents).

 How comfortable would you be cycling across the Granville Bridge...